-It was extremely crowded, as we went on a summer weekend, and we did struggle to find parking.
-However, the park was basically set up in a couple large driving loops, which allowed us to stop off in a few parking lots, and then get out and take some trails.
-The rock formations against the blue skies certainly made it feel like a garden fit for the gods.
+It was extremely crowded, as we went on a summer weekend.
+However, the park consisted of a couple large driving loops, which allowed us to stop and park in various lots as we drove around, and then get out and take some trails.
+The rock formations against the blue skies certainly made it feel like a garden fit for the Gods.

-We also returned the next week to participate in Colorado Spring’s Gallop in the Garden, a 5k walk/jog/or run on one of three specified trails around the Park.
+We returned the following week to participate in Colorado Spring’s Gallop in the Garden, a 5k walk/jog/or run on one of three specified trails around the Park.
 We completed the entire 5k walk in the 90 degree heat, and I was pretty darn proud of my boys!
-Next time, we run it!

-Red Rock Canyon Open Space – Close to the Garden of the Gods was the Red Rock Canyon Open Space, which had a network of biking and hiking trails.
-We did a 3 mile loop one evening, and we practically had the place to ourselves.
+Nearby to the Garden of the Gods was the Red Rock Canyon Open Space, which is a network of biking and hiking trails.
+We did a 3 mile loop one evening, and practically had the place to ourselves.
 It was really peaceful, and we saw several deer.
-The sky did look a little threatening, with lightening off in the distance, but luckily the stormy skies were moving the opposite direction.
+There were several trail and biking options available.

-Ute Valley Park – If hiking or biking is your thing, I’d also recommend Ute Valley Park, which happened to be very close to our hotel, and a really nice way to pass an hour or two.
-At first it didn’t look too impressive, but as the trails started to loop around, we realized there were some really nice sandstone cliffs and beautiful views within this park.
+Another great spot for hiking and biking is Ute Valley Park.
+At first it didn’t look too impressive, but as the trails started to loop around, we discovered nice sandstone cliffs and beautiful views within this park.
 I was surprised by all the bikers braving the steep, rocky paths, but it seemed to be an extremely popular bike path.

-Helen Hunt Falls – Another afternoon we drove the steep road to Helen Hunt Falls, which was part of North Cheyenne Canon Park.
-I was really not impressed with the drive, and feel lucky that we did not bust a tire on the drive there or back, because the pot-hole filled road was atrocious.
-The Falls were visible right from the parking lot, but the steep 3/4 mile hike was worth it for the nice views alone.
+Despite the steep and bumpy drive to Helen Hunt Falls, which is part of North Cheyenne Canon Park, is worth it!
+The waterfall is visible from the parking lot.
+But the short, uphill 3/4 mile hike to the top rewards you with phenomenal views over Colorado Springs.
 There was another waterfall at the top, but not too much water actually flowed from it.
-I did find the trees interesting, as pictured below, because the roots seemed to grow partially above the soil, from the steep hills.
+The trees were interesting, as pictured below, because the roots seemed to grow partially above the soil, from the steep hills.

-Then you could drive or walk the 1/3 mile trail (which I highly recommend for the views) over to the gorgeous Air Force Academy Chapel, which has an all-faith room, plus separate chapels for Catholic, Protestant, Jewish, and Buddhist faiths.
+Then you can drive or walk the 1/3 mile trail (which I highly recommend for the views) over to the gorgeous Air Force Academy Chapel.
+The impressive Chapel boasts an all-faith room, plus separate chapels for Catholic, Protestant, Jewish, and Buddhist faiths.